niHonkage/DocsLearning/en/guides/extension/code-based-extension/moderation.md

 ### 5. Debug the Extension

-At this point, you can select the custom `Cloud Service` content moderation extension type for debugging in the Fusionworks application orchestration interface.
+At this point, you can select the custom `Cloud Service` content moderation extension type for debugging in the FusionWorks application orchestration interface.

 ## Implementation Class Template